2021 Covid-19 update: Contact us today to learn about the help HMRC are offering to taxpayers such as deferred tax payments and tax payment plans.

 When can I stop filing a Self Assessment?

-Just because you no longer meet the criteria for filing a Self Assessment tax return doesn’t mean you should ignore the annual reminders to submit one.
+Just because you no longer meet the criteria for filing a Self Assessment tax return doesn’t mean you should just stop completing one.
 You can contact HMRC, or we can do this on your behalf, to explain why you think you should no longer be required to file a Self Assessment.
-If HMRC agree, you could be entitled to have any tax paid over to HMRC for that year refunded.
+If HMRC agree, you could be entitled to have any tax paid over to HMRC for that year refunded as well as being out of the Self Assessment system.

 This is one of the most common frustrations we hear about HMRC.
-Accountants and authorised agents (someone authorised to act on your behalf) have access to dedicated HMRC phone lines which bypass the wait encountered by individuals.
-Once we have obtained authorised to act as your agent, we can contact HMRC and get immediate answers to any issues.
+Accountants and authorised agents have access to dedicated HMRC phone lines which bypass the wait times encountered by individuals.
+Once we have obtained authority to act as your agent, we can contact HMRC and get immediate answers to any issues.